Skip to main content

 • Select an action from the dropdown menu:

-• Research Context: Force the AI to create research briefs
+• Research Assistant: Force the assistant to create research context briefs

-• Interview Guide: Force the AI to generate interview guides
+• Interview Guide: Force the assistant to generate interview guides

-• Documentation: Force the AI to answer questions about Aseed service
+• Documentation: Force the assistant to answer questions about Aseed

 Option 2: Use slash commands